 On 13th December 2004 we left the old Cherry Lodge Portakabin and moved into our current premises, initially as tenants.
 The spirit of Cherry Lodge lived on and flourished in our new Centre.
 On 16th February 2009, thanks to a legacy from Beryl and Kirk Howard, we were able to buy the property.
 This gave us added security and in 2011 allowed us to undertake a first programme of building work to make the premises better suited to our needs.
 Further work on the building was carried out in 2016, using money from a legacy from Linda Bagaini, who was a Cherry Lodge therapist for many years.

 Due to the coronavirus pandemic, 2020 and 2021 were years like no other, with access to the Centre limited and various regular services suspended or modified.
 Despite many challenges, Cherry Lodge Cancer Care was able to provide vital information and support services throughout by telephone and Zoom, to existing Members and people who contacted us for the first time.
 2021 and 2022 saw a gradual opening up of the Centre and the return of some ‘in-person’ services alongside the ongoing provision of services via telephone and Zoom.
-This pattern continues in 2023.
-Service statistics for 2022 will be published in the Annual Report; during 2022, some 202 new Members were seen by our nurses, a total of 1,543 therapies (including acupuncture, counselling and hypnotherapy) were given at the Centre, more than 580 people were seen at outreach venues, and there were 120 attendances at the online Carers’ Support Group.
+During 2022, 202 new Members were seen by our nurses, a total of 1,543 therapies (including acupuncture, counselling and hypnotherapy) were given at the Centre, more than 580 people were seen at outreach venues, and there were 120 attendances at the online Carers’ Support Group.
+This pattern of service delivery continued in 2023, with further opening up of the Centre and the introduction of new services.

 From a small beginning as Barnet Cancer Care, Cherry Lodge has grown into a very important source of information and support, still centred on Barnet but also covering much of North London, South Hertfordshire and beyond.